wdsheng999/gre_preparation/math/exercises/hard.md

 my:median=5 avg=5.5 mode=3 AC
 ans:median=5.5 CD

-84.The system of equations has how many solutions?
+84. The system of equations has how many solutions?
 3x-6y=9
 2y-X-3=0
 A.None